microsoft/pai/contrib/python-sdk/README.md

 opai cluster select [-g] <cluster-alias>
 ```

-Commands after `opai cluster select` will have a default option (if necessary) `--cluster-alias <cluster-alias>`, which can be overwritten explicitly.
+Commands after `pai select-cluster` will have a default option (if necessary) `--cluster-alias <cluster-alias>`, which can be overwritten explicitly.
 The mechanism and priority sequence is the same to below section.

 ### How to simplify the command

-The mechanism behind `opai cluster select` command help us to simplify the command further.
+The mechanism behind `pai select-cluster` command help us to simplify the command further.
 For example, we could set `--workspace, -w` with a default value by

 ```bash
 opai set [-g] workspace=<workspace>